Tutorial

 terra::plot(ans, col = gray.colors(25,0,1), mar = c(1, 1, 1, 3))

 Notice that, contrary to the lidR package, there is usually no high-level function with names like rasterize_terrain().
-Instead, lasR is made up of low-level functions that are more versatile but also more challenging to use.
+Instead, lasR is made up of low-level atomic stages that are more versatile but also more challenging to use.

 Rasterize - internal metrics